-As the Summit on Human Trafficking emerged, we were also interviewing prison ministry leaders in the region, learning where the greatest unmet needs were.
-To a person, they shared that the “next frontier” in prison ministry is to develop “reentry support” that helps discharged prisoners create healthy social networks, get meaningful employment and reunite with their families.
+While we were launching the Summit on Human Trafficking, we were also interviewing prison ministry leaders in the region, learning where the greatest unmet needs were.
+To a person, they said that the “next frontier” in prison ministry would be to develop robust “reentry support” that helps discharged prisoners create healthy social networks, get meaningful employment and reunite with their families.
 Studies have shown that when these supports are NOT available, 80% will end up committing crimes that land them back in prison (called “recidivism”).
-When these supports ARE in place, the recidivism rates drop below 10%.
-The church is uniquely designed, and has a massive opportunity, to change the narrative, and change individuals, their families and their communities.
+When these supports ARE in place, recidivism rates drop below 10%.
+The church is uniquely designed, and has a massive opportunity, to change the narrative, and restore individuals, their families and their communities.

 With that in mind, we launched in 2018 the second part of the series: The Faith & Justice Summit on Reentry Support.
 Similar to the Summit on Human Trafficking, we celebrated reentry work being pioneered in the region, and had beginning discussions on several of the critical issues that will enable us to move forward.